Dragonfly Arts Magazine

 Literary Arts Submissions

-Literary arts submissions must be submitted as a WORD document.
+Literary arts submissions must be submitted as a WORD document (one document per piece), without your name (no bylines or copyright should be in the submissions).

 Visual Arts Submissions